-A unique new technology is the floating input channels which allows safe, low-noise measurements even in situations where none of the inputs are grounded.
+Floating input channels are a unique new technology that allows safe, low-noise measurements even in situations where none of the inputs are grounded.

 Floating inputs allow a single input to perform voltage drop tests (for example, along the battery to starter motor cable) and measurements on non-grounded signals like hybrid electric motor drives.
 With floating inputs the maximum allowable voltage difference between any two channel grounds is 30 V.

-The inputs can now measure up to 200 V (up from 100 V on the previous generation of PicoScope).
-A key benefit is that external attenuators are no longer needed for measuring injector voltages.
+The inputs can measure up to 200 V. A key benefit is that external attenuators are not needed for measuring injector voltages.

-Often the best way of diagnosing an intermittent fault is to set up the scope to measure from several components and wait for the fault to occur.
-For an intermittent misfire you might want to capture several minutes of cam, crank, ignition and injector waveforms.
-Such tests require an oscilloscope with a "deep" memory buffer so that you can capture for long time periods and then zoom in without gaps or loss of detail.
+The best way to diagnose an intermittent fault is often to set up the scope to measure from several components and wait for the fault to occur.
+For an intermittent misfire, you might want to capture several minutes of cam, crank, ignition and injector waveforms.
+These types of tests require an oscilloscope with a "deep" memory buffer so that you can capture for long periods of time and then zoom in without any gaps or loss of detail.

-With a PicoScope you can collect 250 MILLION samples, more than any other automotive oscilloscope.
-Our advanced "always on" memory technology uses hardware acceleration to ensure processing the large amounts of data does not slow the oscilloscope down even when using a slower or older PC.
+With PicoScope, you can collect 250 MILLION samples, more than any other automotive oscilloscope.
+Our advanced "always-on" memory technology uses hardware acceleration to make sure that the processing of large amounts of data does not slow the oscilloscope down even when you are using a slower or older PC.

 The latest PicoScopes can capture signals faster than ever.
 With sampling rates of up to 400 million samples per second, there is nothing that can escape the scrutiny of PicoScope.

-CAN and FlexRay are now common on vehicles, and new protocols such as SENT for digital sensors and CAN FD (up to 5x faster than the current CAN standard) will appear in new vehicles from 2017.
-The fast sampling rate ensures that the PicoScope 4225 and 4425 have the speed to handle future needs as vehicle technology changes.
+CAN and FlexRay are now common on vehicles, and new protocols such as SENT for digital sensors and CAN FD (up to 5x faster than the current CAN standard) are appearing in new vehicles.
+The fast sampling rate ensures that the PicoScope 4000 Series scopes have the speed to handle future needs as vehicle technology changes.

 As with our previous generations of PicoScope oscilloscopes, no external power supply is required and there are no batteries to go flat, just a simple reliable connection to the USB port.